pandas-dev/pandas/doc/source/io.rst

      - ``AppendableTable`` which is a similiar table to past versions (this is the default).
      - ``WORMTable`` (pending implementation) - is available to faciliate very fast writing of tables that are also queryable (but CANNOT support appends)

-   - ``Tables`` offer better performance when compressed after writing them (as opposed to turning on compression at the very beginning) use the pytables utilities ``ptrepack`` to rewrite the file (and also can change compression methods)
    - Duplicate rows can be written, but are filtered out in selection (with the last items being selected; thus a table is unique on major, minor pairs)

 Experimental